 TIP Investments pilot user guide

-The U.S. National Science Foundation’s (NSF) Directorate for Technology, Innovation and Partnerships (TIP) launched the TIP Investments pilot, featuring a map and award data, to showcase the scale and impact of TIP's investments in key technology areas across the nation.
+The U.S. National Science Foundation Directorate for Technology, Innovation and Partnerships (NSF TIP) launched the TIP Investments pilot, featuring a map and award data, to showcase the scale and impact of TIP's investments in critical and emerging technologies across the nation.
 The TIP Investments pilot uses Elsevier's Pure platform, a research information management system that leverages open access data repositories to show the organizations, including startups and small businesses, as well as the principal investigators who are advancing the TIP portfolio.
-The tool illustrates the impact of NSF's investments across all 10 key technology areas as outlined in the "CHIPS and Science Act of 2022."
-Data in the visualization is pulled from the public NSF award search and categorized into key technology areas with machine learning.
+The tool illustrates the impact of NSF's investments across 10 critical and emerging technologies.
+Data in the visualization is pulled from the public NSF award search and categorized into critical and emerging technologies with machine learning.

 What is included

-- The TIP Investments pilot includes both awards and research contracts that are managed by TIP since the enactment of the “CHIPS and Science Act of 2022” in August 2022.
+- The TIP Investments pilot includes both awards and research contracts that are managed by TIP since August 2022.
 It does not include other NSF awards or supplemental funding from TIP to other NSF directorates or programs.

 - It includes only R&D awards and contracts active starting in Fiscal Year 2023 and onward.
 Therefore, users may not see all NSF Convergence Accelerator track awards since many of those awards were completed prior to this timeframe.